-Understand the neurobiology of abnormal mental states in common neurological disorders so that this knowledge can be applied to improve patient outcomes
+- Demonstrate an understanding of the neurobiology of abnormal mental states in common neurological disorders so that they can apply this knowledge to improve patient outcomes.
+Identify the different presentations of functional neurological symptoms, including psychogenic movement disorders and non-epileptic attack disorder;

-Develop a structure for assessment and management of people who have these disorders which reflects a critical understanding of the literature and well-developed clinical reasoning
+- Develop a structure for assessment and management of people who have these disorders which reflects a critical understanding of the literature and well-developed clinical reasoning.
+Understand the differential diagnosis between somatoform disorders, dissociative disorders, factitious disorders and malingering;

-Work with both neurological and psychiatric ideas to develop an integrated model of these disorders leading to an enhancement of clinical practice
+- Work with both neurological and psychiatric ideas to develop an integrated model of these disorders leading to an enhancement of clinical practice.
+Understand the methods of investigation and diagnosis, as well as the management options available to patients with somatoform disorders, and apply them to clinical practice;

-Provide a critique and synthesis of the existing scientific literature and apply this to practice
+Provide a critique and synthesis of the existing scientific literature and apply this to practice.
+Critically appraise the scientific literature on the clinical and research aspects of functional neurological symptoms.

 Module Attendance Required